ministryofjustice/laa-architect-info/docs/cla.md

 ### What is CLA?
 CLA stands for Civil Legal Advice.
 CLA is a service provided to the general public in England and Wales where users can obtain free legal advice from specialist legal providers relating to a range of Civil matters.
 This is subject to the user’s matter being within scope of the service and the user passing the means eligibility test.
 The advice can either be given via telephone or in person depending upon the client’s unique circumstances.
-LAA Digital provides software services to support the provision of CLA.
+LAA Digital provides software services to support the provision of CLA, including the "Check if you can get legal aid" web service.

 ### What relationships does CLA have to LAA digital systems?
 - CLA calls to LAALAA finds out which legal providers are near the user